Doublelayer/company-map/README.md

 - [mongodb](https://www.npmjs.com/package/mongodb)
   - The official MongoDB driver for Node.js.
 Provides a high-level API on top of mongodb-core that is meant for end users.

+## Databse Connection

+- add new .env file and add credentials (look at .env.sample)

 ## Setup

 ```